K–8 Curriculum

 Social Studies: Fourth graders focus on regions of the United States.
 Students also complete a unit about Missouri in fourth grade social studies.

-Music: Students learn how to play recorder and read music.
+Music: Students learn how to play the recorder and read music.
 Every December, the fourth through eighth grades present a Christmas concert.
-There is also a Spring concert for those students who participate in choir.
-On alternating years, fourth graders may try out for a part in the musical.
+There is also a Spring concert for those students who participate in the performance choir.
+On alternating years, fourth graders may try out for a part in the 4-8 grade school musical.
 All fourth graders are a part of the chorus.

 Reading: Students sharpen their reading skills in the Accelerated Reader program.